glann39/dvd-rental-analysis/README.md

 - Actors appearing in many ensemble films often generate less attributed revenue than those in films with fewer high-performing actors.
 - Some actors have broad audience appeal (high reach) but low revenue per appearance.
 Others have niche, dedicated fan bases (low reach, high revenue).
 This can inform more precise marketing and acquisition strategy.

+### Geographical Performance
+- Customer distribution is highly concentrated in a few countries.
+- Some smaller markets show high revenue per customer, indicating premium market.
+- Revenue per customer varies by country, suggesting different pricing or content preferences across regions.

 ## Business Applications
 - Reallocate inventory toward high-demand but understocked films.
 - Reduce or eliminate consistently low-performing inventory items.
 - Ensure popular films are available across all store locations to maximize accessibility.
 - Focus acquisition budgets on top-performing categories and high-performing actors (high revenue + high reach).
 - Implement targeted promotions for niche actors with a dedicated fanbase (high revenue + low reach) to expand their audience.
+- Tailor inventory and marketing strategies by country: broad selection for volume markets and targeted selection for premium markets.